The coming year will be his last as Bucknell president. [full story]

 Arias, a workshop facilitator and painting instructor at the Batahola Norte Cultural Center in Managua, is working with art major Samantha McDonough '09 during his month-long residency at Bucknell, teaching her techniques for creating murals.
 McDonough, a Bucknell Community College Scholar, has received a Bucknell Public Interest Program grant to work with the artist.

-With the assistance of a translator, Arias will give two talks during his residency about the cultural tradition of public art in Latin America and about his own development as an artist.
+With the assistance of a translator, Arias will give two talks during his residency about the cultural tradition of public art in Latin America and about his own development as an artist. will give two talks during his residency.

 The award-winning writer will speak Sept.
 29. [full story]